 Alternatively, there is the Google Assistant and Google Home.
 Like other smart home systems, it’s compatible with products in its own range and other third-parties that work by being commanded by Google Assistant.

 While these three smart home systems are the major players in the market, more and more manufacturers

 As technology progresses, it is becoming easy to buy smart devices for the home.
-You may pick up smart lightbulbs, thermostats and locks.
-However, you need a smart home bridge to link all of these devices.
+You may pick up smart lightbulbs, thermostats, and locks.
+However, you need to “bridge” all of these devices together.
 A smart home bridge, also known as a smart home hub, is the link or the bridge that connects all of your devices and the internet so that you can then monitor them all from a single mobile device.

 A smart home bridge is ideal when you have collected a range of different devices that seem to speak completely different languages.
 The bridge works to translate all of the languages so that it is easier to speak to all of your devices.

-As well as being called a bridge, it may also be called a smart home adapter (Samsung offer a device called a Smart Home Adapter, also and also a smart home bridge can be used interchangeably with a smart home hub.
+As well as being called a bridge, it may also be called a smart home adapter.
+Samsung offer a device called a Smart Home Adapter and also a smart home bridge can be used interchangeably with a smart home hub.

-The smart home hub, bridge or system serves as the control centre from your home and ties all your devices together all in one place.
+The smart home hub, bridge or system serves as the control center from your home and ties all your devices together all in one place.
 A smart home hub, unlike a smart home system such as Amazon Alexa, works above that device to control it and others without having to worry about integrations.
-Many smart home hubs can support multiple protocols which means you do not have to stay loyal to one particular system or brand.
+Many smart home hubs can support multiple protocols which means you do not have to stay loyal to one particular system or brand (handy!).